 Take a look at each week of your pregnancy, from conception to birth, with our comprehensive email newsletters.

-Pregnant women need to eat healthy foods most of the time and still enjoy the occasional treat.
+Pregnant women benefit from eating healthy foods most of the time and still enjoy the occasional treat.
 Pregnancy is not a time for deprivation or giving up everything you hold precious and dear.
 For so many of us, food is a source of great pleasure and to feel as if you need to put your taste buds on hold for nine months is not only unrealistic, it is also very unkind.

 Any pregnancy eating plan needs to include the aim of eating a varied, fresh and interesting diet.
 Think about the foods you eat in terms of what they will be doing for you and your baby.
-It won’t be until your third trimester when you will need to increase the amount of kilojoules you have each day and, even then, an extra piece of fruit and a glass of milk will meet these additional daily requirements.
+It won’t be until your third trimester when you will need to increase the amount of kilojoules you have each day and, even then, some healthy snacks, an extra piece of fruit and glass of milk will help to meet your additional daily requirements.

-It is the quality and intensity of the nutrients in your diet which count during pregnancy, rather than food “bulk”.
+It is the quality and diversity of nutrients in your diet which count during pregnancy, rather than food “bulk”.
 You would have heard the term “work smart”; well, pregnancy is a time to “eat smart” and with your head, not just your taste-buds.

 Planning for meals during pregnancy really is the key to good nutrition.
 Running out of healthy food choices and looking despairingly at an empty fridge are to be avoided if at all possible.
 If you are time poor, think about shopping on-line, making lists, enlisting your partner’s help or just being more organised.
 When it comes to food and eating well, it is always worth investing some time and energy.